Greenheart/swipeforfuture.com/docs/CONTRIBUTING.md

 Content creation is a major part of Swipe for Future, and a great opportunity to be creative!

+-   How to get started: Continue reading below
+-   In-depth documentation about how scenarios work: [SCENARIOS.md](./SCENARIOS.md)

 ### Don't know how to code?
 No problem!

 To contribute scenario content, you can [play the game](https://swipeforfuture.com) and help create engaging stories and game play.
 We'd love hear your ideas, and we could help you tell that story or scenario you've been thinking about!